sgallagher/sssd-1/README.md

 [**PDC**](https://pdc.fedoraproject.org/rest_api/v1/unreleasedvariants/?active=True&variant_name=TEMPLATE)

-A simple example of how module git repo could look like.
+A simple example of how a git repo for a module could look like.
 This paragraph contains a short description of the module.

 ## Current state